ibkevg/ibkevg.github.io/physics/_posts/2018-01-03-Problem-Mechanics-Morin-2.13.md

 \end{bmatrix}
 $$

-So it's turned out that we really only had 2 equations for our 3 unknowns.
 We continue reducing by dividing row 2 by a.

 $$
 \begin{bmatrix}